o3bvv/isotopic-logging/README.rst

             LOG.info(inj.mark("invoking some another action"))

-You can notice we do not pass **top-level prefix** into nested functions directly.
+You can notice we do not pass **top-level prefix** into function calls directly.
 And this is good.
 Also, we specify default prefixes for them which is good again.
 This allows us to reuse those functions.
 We can even memoize them if we need.